hack4her/hack4her.github.io/unfinished_about.md

 # Meet Our Team
 *Introduce your team members with photos, blurbs, and links to their LinkedIn profiles.*

+## Scientific Lead: Katja Tuma

+Dr. Katja Tuma is an Assistant Professor at Vrije Universiteit Amsterdam, specializing in cybersecurity.
+Her work focuses on the intersection of security and system design, particularly in the context of cyber-physical systems.
+Dr. Tuma's research aims to enhance the understanding of security risks and develop strategies for resilient system design.
+She actively contributes to academic discourse through publications and serves on various conference committees, reflecting her commitment to advancing cybersecurity knowledge and practice.

+For more details, visit her [professional page](https://katjatuma.github.io/).

 ## Project Lead: Isabella Venancia Gardner (Bella)